Universality of scaling of correlations across probability distributions: Abstract

 Scale invariance and the resulting power law behaviours are seen in diverse systems.
-In this work we consider translation, rotational and scale invariant systems defined on a lattice, such that the variables defining the state at every lattice site take on the same range of finite values, with these values collectively picked up from an arbitrary probability distribution.
-We show that the exponent that describes the scaling of the correlation function in the lattice model will match the scaling exponent of a statistical mechanical model at criticality.
-This work therefore extends the concept of universality in statistical mechanics to non-specific probability distributions.
+In this work we consider translation, discretely rotational and scale invariant systems defined on a lattice, such that the variables defining the state at each lattice site take on the same range of finite values and are picked from probability distributions that are otherwise arbitrary.
+We show that the exponent that describes the scaling of the two point correlation function in these systems matches the scaling exponent of a equilibrium statistical mechanical model at criticality.
+This work therefore extends the concept of universality in statistical mechanics to probability distributions that are not Boltzmannian.